Kowal Sentry Integration for Magento 2

 tokenapi_keycustomer_emailexternal_customer_id

-You can separate values by:
+You can separate them with:

 - commas,